Beckdus/Guild-on-Base-Learn-Roles/README.md

-data optimization and guild on bas
+data optimization and guild on ba